ArceusLegend/Ecommerce/README.md

 # Run the server

 Your setup is done!
-If you want to use the project in development mode, you can simply go to the console and use the runserver command like this: `py manage.py runserver`, and look at it in your browser by going to 127.0.0.1:8000 (or whatewver port number you want to use instead of 8000).
+If you want to use the project in development mode, you can simply go to the console and use the runserver command like this: `python -m manage.py runserver`, and look at it in your browser by going to 127.0.0.1:8000 (or whatewver port number you want to use instead of 8000).
 If you wish to deploy it, there are several steps you must take first to ensure that it runs smoothly in a production environment, so in the next section we'll look at first how to change your database engine if you don't want to use SQLite3 in production, and how to deploy the project.

 # Deployment